This article is written by SONAKSHI MAITY during her internship with Le Droit India.

 Powers of the Adjudicating Authority

-• Section 8(6) (Confiscation of Property): After the confirmation of attachment, the Adjudicating Authority can order the confiscation of property if the property is linked to money laundering.
+- Section 8(6) (Confiscation of Property): After confirming the attachment, the Adjudicating Authority may order the confiscation of the property if it finds the property linked to money laundering.

 Powers of the Director or Authorized Officers